International Outreach Travel Scholarship

 • Be in good standing with their respective training/employment programs.

-• Agree to submit a formal report to the ANA IOC Committee and Executive committee with 90 days of return.
+• Agree to submit a formal report to the ANA Executive and Global Engagement Committees within 90-days of return.

-• Agree to work in the host country for a minimum of six (6) weeks, traveling within the academic year following the award, unless there are special circumstances that are approved by the committee.
+• Agree to work in the host country for four (4) weeks if a trainee or fellow; or a minimum of six (6) weeks if junior faculty and travel within the academic year following the scholarship, unless there are special circumstances that are approved by the Global Engagement Committee and ANA Board of Directors.

-• Agree to submit an abstract to the ANA in the Global Neurology category at the next Annual Meeting following their travel.
+• Agree to submit an abstract in the Global Neurology category during the ANA Annual Meeting Call for Abstracts submission period in the year following their scholarship.
+Abstract submissions should be based on research and/or activities conducted at the LMIC host institution.

 Location: Zambia, East Africa